pepkit/divcfg/README.md

    * `ski-cer_lilac.yaml`: *lilac* cluster at Memorial Sloan Kettering
    * `local_containers.yaml`: A generic local desktop or server (with no cluster management system) that will use docker or singularity containers.

-To set up your looper to use cluster resources at one of these locations, all you have to do is:
+To configure `divvy` to use one of these, all you have to do is:

 1. Clone this repository
 2. Point the `$DIVCFG` environment variable to the appropriate config file by executing this command: